Boris Sagredo

-Boris Alexis Sagredo Romero ([ˈboɾis aˈleksis saˈɣɾeðo], born 21 March 1989) is a Chilean footballer that currently plays for A.C.
-Barnechea as an attacking midfielder.
+Boris Alexis Sagredo Romero ([ˈboɾis aˈleksis saˈɣɾeðo], born 21 March 1989) is a Chilean footballer who plays as an attacking midfielder for Unión San Felipe.

 Club career

 Colo-Colo

 He made his debut on October 3, 2007, against Everton.
 His name became somewhat of a household name among Colo-Colo supporters after the November 4, 2007, match against rival Universidad Católica.
 He came on in the 76th minute for Gonzalo Jara and just a minute later gave an assist to Giovanni Hernandez for the lone goal of the match.
 Then in the second match after that, Sagredo scored his first goal for Colo-Colo against Palestino.

 Currently Sagredo is playing for the Chilean soccer team Palestino.
 Sagredo was moved to the club because frankly he did not fit in Astengo's large squad despite his incredible talent and speed, and the move was made on order to secure more playing time for the Chilean midfielder.
 Although Sagredo was disappointed with the transfer out of Colo Colo, he is still motivated to play football and hopes that one day he will move to a large club.